Plumbers are quiet heroes of the modern world, allowing our society to move effortlessly forward with on-demand access to clean water and sanitation.

 How Much Does an Plumber Earn?

 The median salary for a general plumber is approximately $55,050, but can vary based on location, field and experience.
-Top plumbers can often make $90,000 or more, particularly due to the high demand for emergency services at a premium cost.
+Top plumbers can often make $100,000 or more, particularly due to the high demand for emergency services at a premium cost.
+In some markets, seasoned plumbers are making $150,000 to $170,000 annually.

 The job outlook is expected to grow by at least 12% or more, with trade school and apprenticeship graduates boasting a high degree of employability.